JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 Using NU grading descriptors, Technical Writing Buzz Words, and my knowledge of the discipline, I created rubrics for each assignment—with a proper redesign based on what I noticed above.

 <a name="updatingtheoldrubrics"></a>
-**Updating Old Rubrics:** Below you can see an example of the original, and how I adapted it to fit this class.
+**Updating old rubrics:** Below you can see examples of the original as we as how I adapted them to fit this class.

 ![Points Column](https://user-images.githubusercontent.com/122343682/216281467-01ee567d-9782-438e-b15a-e06fa224184f.png)